ShashankGupta10/frontend-assignment/README.md

 ## Project Overview

-SuperKalam is a feature-rich music streaming application that allows users to explore and play music from various artists.
+ This app is a feature-rich music streaming application that allows users to explore and play music from various artists.
 The intuitive UI ensures a smooth user experience, making it easy to navigate through different sections like trending music, playlists, and more.

 ## Installation Instructions

-To set up SuperKalam on your local machine, follow these steps:
+To set up this repo on your local machine, follow these steps:

 1. **Clone the repository:**
    ```bash